hasura/graphql-engine/manual/microservices/index.rst

 Hasura microservices include the backend APIs provided by Hasura and other components of the Hasura platform.

-Some typical examples of custom microservices you would add to your project include, an API service, a webapp, a microservice that serves static files, for a simple HTML site or a SPA (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.
+Some typical examples of custom microservices you would add to your project include, an API service, a webapp, a microservice that serves static files for a simple HTML site or a single-page app (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.

 .. note::